The Boyz-n-the Hood: Production

-In 1986, in Compton, a city in Los Angeles county, Eric Wright, a local drug dealer, founded Ruthless Records via industry knowledge and connections of music manager Jerry Heller and via musical talent and recording facilities brought by Dr. Dre and Arabian Prince, two DJs, record producers, and recording artists successful locally.
+In 1987, in Compton, a city in Los Angeles county, Eric Wright, a local drug dealer, founded Ruthless Records via industry knowledge and connections of music manager Jerry Heller and via musical talent and recording facilities brought by Dr. Dre and Arabian Prince, two DJs, record producers, and recording artists successful locally.
 The team drew Ice Cube, member of the local rap trio C.I.A., to ghostwrite lyrics.
-In early 1987, Wright invited to the Audio Achievements recording studio, in nearby city Torrance, the rap group H.B.O., or Home Boys Only, signed from New York City, to record the Ruthless songcrafting team's song "Boyz-n-the-Hood".
+That same year, Wright invited the recently NYC-signed rap group "H.B.O", or Home Boys Only, to the Audio Achievements recording studio in nearby city, Torrance, to record the Ruthless song-writing team's song "Boyz-n-the Hood".

-With a rough instrumental draft already recorded by Dr. Dre, assisted by DJ Yella and Arabian Prince, H.B.O., appraising the lyrics still on paper, rejected the song and walked out.
-Left sitting in the studio without Ice Cube present to start with, Dre and Yella encouraged Wright to rap the song himself.
+With a rough instrumental draft already recorded by Dr. Dre, assisted by Arabian Prince, H.B.O., appraising the lyrics still on paper, rejected the song and walked out.
+Left sitting in the studio without Ice Cube present to start with, Dre encouraged Wright to rap the song himself.
 To get each line rapped in timing with its bar, they recorded line by line across two days, recalls DJ Yella.
 Still, the first-time rapper, dubbed Eazy-E, brought a distinctive voice and persona.
 As released, the single musically samples rap group Whodini's song "I'm a Ho".
 And it vocally samples rap group the Beastie Boys' song "Hold It, Now Hit It" as well as two soul classics, Jean Knight's song "Mr. Big Stuff" and, in closing, The Staple Singers' song "I'll Take You There".